 Formal training on scientific integrity and issues of ethical principles in research is a required component of the curriculum.
 Boston University School of Medicine sponsors a series of lectures, seminars and workshops devoted to the responsible conduct of research.
 The Program in Responsible Conduct of Research is organized by the RCR Education Advisory Committee and implemented through the Boston University and Boston Medical Center Office of Research Compliance.
 To a very large extent, the topics addressed by this program match those identified by Public Responsibility in Medicine and Research, the American Association of Medical Colleges and the National Institutes of Health.
 This program, which was instituted in 1991, has covered a wide range of issues concerning the responsible conduct of research including, but not limited to, data acquisition, management, sharing and ownership, mentor/trainee responsibilities, publication practices and responsible authorship, peer review, collaborations, human subjects, laboratory animals, research misconduct, and conflict of interest.
 The series is offered periodically throughout the academic year to provide an ongoing dynamic forum for the exchange of ideas.
 Detailed information is provided at the Research Compliance office.

 Students enrolled in the PhD program in pharmacology are expected to maintain a GPA of B (3.0) or higher.
-Students who fail to meet this standard will be considered by the Graduate Education Committee for a terminal MA degree only.
-Students will not receive course credit for marks below B–, in accord with standards of the Division of Graduate Medical Sciences.
-For students enrolled in the MA program, petitions for transfer to the PhD program in pharmacology will not be approved by the department unless the student has earned a GPA of B or higher in the first year curriculum.
+Students who fail to meet this standard will be considered by the Graduate Education Committee for a terminal MA degree.
+Students do not receive course credit for grades below B–, in accord with standards of the Division of Graduate Medical Sciences.
+Student progress is facilitated by a Dissertation Advisory Committee that meets each semester, after completion of the PhD Qualifying Examination, to provide feedback.

 Graduate Education Committee

-Most functions of the departmental graduate program are managed by a committee of four faculty members and one graduate student.
-The graduate student representative is selected every September by the students themselves.
-The committee meets regularly to review matters that relate directly to the program as it is described above and to make recommendations to the department chair.
+Most functions of the departmental graduate program are managed by a committee of five faculty members and one graduate student.
+The graduate student representative is selected every September by the students.
+The committee meets regularly to review matters that relate directly to the program as described above and to make recommendations to the department chair.

 For further information contact the Academic Coordinator of the Department of Pharmacology & Experimental Therapeutics at email@example.com.